rixx/books.rixx.de/data/reviews/jane-jacobs/the-economy-of-cities/index.md

   text: These books pair extremely well – their versions of history are extremely
     compatible, but their implicit value judgement are not.
 My notes are an attempt at a summary.
+- book: frances-gies-joseph-gies/cathedral-forge-and-waterwheel
+  text: A look at invention in the Middle Ages with a short stint towards antiquity.
+Confirms many of the points made here in detail.
 review:
   date_read:
   - 2021-07-25